 Currently, DeMarini is replacing the 2 3/4 drop 10 Zen with a voucher for They Don’t Make Crappy Bats Illegal

 Although the inability to produce the quality control on manufacturing to ensure bats maintain a certain degree of integrity is troublesome, the fact DeMarini made an illegal bat proves a couple of our working theories on this site.

 - Bats do have different performances.
 Saying the BPF and BBCOR standard ensures every bat is the same doesn’t jive with the fact that even the most notable companies in the space struggle to get it just up against the line.
-One bat is indeed better than another---some even too much so.
+One bat is indeed better than another—some even too much so.
 They simply don’t make crappy bats illegal.

-There are other leagues that simply don’t care what kind of bat you use, especially when you get into the leagues where this bat is appropriate, like bats for 8, 9 and 10 year olds.
+- Aggregated player reviews are generally correct in terms of what bats are the hottest.
+We couldn’t even count the number of times we have been told how hot the 2 3/4 Zen was.
+People loved that bat despite its Is the CF Zen Drop 10 2 3/4 Illegal in my league?
+USSSSA is the governing board for the 1.15 BPF stamp.
+As a 2 3/4 bat, this particular version of the Zen was only available for some leagues anyways.
+The question you need to solve is if the USSSA stamp certification is a requirement for the league you play in.
+If it is, then you should not be able to use that CF Zen in your league.
+We would suggest you start the voucher process sooner rather than later.There are other leagues that simply don’t care what kind of bat you use, especially when you get into the leagues where this bat is appropriate, like bats for 8, 9 and 10 year olds.
 But you will still need to determine if it is appropriate for a kid to be using the bat even if it is not “illegal” in the league you play.
 Our general advice is that $349 spent on Wilson’s website is money well spent.